 Is Atlanta ready for a cocktail bar and bottle shop dedicated to non-alcoholic drinks and spirits?
-The owners behind Zilch Market believe so, and are hosting a zero-proof pop-up bar Thursday, March 10, from 6 p.m. to 10 p.m., at Old Fourth Ward coffee and retail shop Chrome Yellow Trading Co.
+The owners behind Zilch Market believe so, and are hosting a series of zero-proof pop-up bars throughout Atlanta over the coming months to prove it.

-Founded by sober bartenders Lissa Eubanks and Savannah Rainey in 2021, the March 10 event is the first in a series of pop-ups planned over the next several months, and a preview of the duo’s future Atlanta bottle shop and bar, which they hope to open within the next year.
+Founded by sober bartenders Lissa Eubanks and Savannah Rainey in 2021, these events are meant to be a preview of the duo’s future Atlanta bottle shop and bar, which they hope to open within the next year.

-During the Zilch Market pop-up on Thursday, expect a variety of non-alcoholic beer, wine, canned aperitifs, and cocktails served on the menu, including a coffee Old Fashioned made with Chrome Yellow coffee and Spiritless 74 whiskey.
-The pop-up also features a retail area selling zero-proof products like Ritual and FreeSpirits alcohol alternatives, Curious Elixirs bottled cocktails, Sovi wines, and non-alcoholic beers from Gruvi and Atlanta’s Rightside Brewing.
+During each Zilch Market pop-up, expect a variety of non-alcoholic beer, wine, canned aperitifs, and cocktails served on the menu, including drinks like a coffee Old Fashioned made with local coffee and Spiritless 74 whiskey.
+The pop-ups also feature a retail area selling zero-proof products like Ritual and FreeSpirits alcohol alternatives, Curious Elixirs bottled cocktails, Sovi wines, and non-alcoholic beers from Gruvi and Atlanta’s Rightside Brewing.

 Eubanks has been a non-drinker for about a year, while it’s been three years alcohol-free for Rainey.
 “I’ve always loved the creativity behind crafting a cocktail and the routine of a nightcap, but when I cut out alcohol, the lack of options at most places in Atlanta was stark and honestly surprising,” says Eubanks, who first met Rainey years ago when they worked together an at Atlanta restaurant.